Standing Row

 How to Do a Standing Row

-- Pause briefly, then lower with control.
+- Pause briefly, then extend your arms forward again with control.

 - Keep the movement smooth and repeat for your chosen number of reps.